r52/op64/README.md

 ## Building on Windows

 op64 uses C++11 features that are not available in compilers older than Visual Studio 2013.
 However, Visual Studio 2013 itself has several problems with standard C++11 features.
 Ugly workarounds are currently in place to work around these issues for Visual Studio 2013 and will be removed when the issues are fixed in a later update or version.
-Visual Studio 14 (currently in alpha) fixes these issues but is not recommended as it is still in alpha.
+Visual Studio 2015  fixes these issues.
 Intel C++ 15.0 works perfectly as it fully supports C++11.

 ### Compilers Tested